jlinoff/pam/README.md

 In addition, _PAM_ is designed to be mobile friendly so you can access it from your laptop browser as well as your mobile phone and tablet.

-It looks _something_ like this on my iphone for some fictitious example records in dark mode.
+It looks _something_ like this on my iphone in dark mode for the fictitious example records that are provided by PAM to practice with, as described in the [Load File](#load-file) section later on.

 <img src="www/help/pam-iphone-screenshot-dark.jpg" alt="iphone-screenshot-light-mode" width="400">

-And like this in light mode.
+And _something_ like this in light mode.

 <img src="www/help/pam-iphone-screenshot-light.jpg" alt="iphone-screenshot-dark-mode" width="400">

-At the bottom right of the screen there is a button that allows you to toggle between light and dark mode .
+At the bottom left of the screen there is a button that allows you to toggle between light and dark mode.
 It looks like a sun (switch to light) in dark mode:
 <img src="www/icons/blue/sun.svg" height="32" width="32" alt="clipboard"/>
 and like a moon (switch to dark) in light mode:
 <img src="www/icons/blue/moon.svg" height="32" width="32" alt="clipboard"/>.

+Dark and light mode examples will be intermixed throughout this document.

 The records appear as accordion entries that expand when you click on them as shown below.